 it should be large enough to account for diffusion, as the manual states.

 Also note that rvdw has no effect with user vdwtype (unless it is larger

-#4 Updated by Lanyuan Lu about 10 years ago
+#4 Updated by Lanyuan Lu over 10 years ago

 You're right.
 The problem is due to table-extension.

 What did you mean by "Also note that rvdw has no effect with user vdwtype (unless it is larger than rlist)"?
 Aren't rvdw/rlist the short/long cutoffs in the Verlet list, for nblist=-1?

 BTW, in the manual, it says that nblist=-1 is not sufficient for large systems, since sometimes only a few atoms passed the buffer and the update is required.
 I think the method in LAMMPS can be applied to avoid this problem.
 In LAMMPS, you can set the neighbor list check only performed every n steps.

 Thanks very much and I appreciate your kind help.

 #5 Updated by Berk Hess over 10 years ago